Ibetz1/ultrakey/README.md

 # ultrakey

 ## TODO
-- figure out python build system
-- add value bindings for LUA
-- add driver install to runner
+- add icon to uk_runner

-- fix counter strafe bug
 - ship this hoe